Skip to main content

 Unfortunately, you can’t just get a blood test to determine a GAD diagnosis.
 There are no specific tests a doctor can physically perform to determine whether or not you are currently suffering from generalized anxiety.
 Certain physical diseases can cause generalized anxiety disorder though, which means a doctor may be able to test for these conditions to determine the cause of your anxiety.

-A doctor will generally base their GAD diagnosis based on the answers you give regarding the intensity of the symptoms you feel, the history of your symptoms, and how often you feel them.
+A doctor will generally base their GAD diagnosis on the answers you provide regarding the intensity of your symptoms, the history of your symptoms, and how often you experience them.
 This can include any problems that the symptoms have caused.
-Your doctor can then make a determination based on the symptoms as to whether or not GAD may be the cause of the symptoms you are feeling.
-The most important factor in this determination is whether or not symptoms have persisted on more days than not during the last 6 to 12 months.
+Your doctor can then determine whether GAD may be the cause of your symptoms.
+The most important factor in this determination is whether the symptoms have persisted on more days than not during the last 6 to 12 months.

 If no physical symptoms are found during a generalized anxiety disorder diagnosis you may be referred to a psychiatrist for further evaluation.
 Mental health professionals are generally more adept at diagnosing generalized anxiety disorder than a general physician would be.
 Generalized anxiety disorder is most commonly treated using a combination of medications and therapy.